cyberhardt/pandoracompendium/README.md

 -

-I do take suggestions, just leave them on the Issues tab and I'll take a look.
+I do take suggestions, just leave them on the Issues tab (or make a PR) and I'll take a look.

 -